 I’ve written extensively about the huge rewards being offered right now for opening a no-fee Brex Cash account, and in this post I wanted to talk about what can be done with those points.
-For background on this amazing offer, see my four other posts:
+For background on this amazing offer, see my three other posts:

 - Exclusive: 80K Points With Brex Business Cash Account

 - My Experience Opening A Brex Cash Account (Easiest 110K Points I Ever Earned)

 Why you should get a Brex Cash account

 For a limited time, small businesses in the U.S. (excluding sole proprietorships) can earn up to 110,000 points for opening a Brex Cash account.
 That bonus is structured as follows:

 - Earn 80,000 bonus points after spending $1,000 on your new Brex Card (this is an exclusive, limited time offer for OMAAT readers)

 - Earn 10,000 additional bonus points after spending $3,000 on your next Brex Card within the first three months